-By David Cantor, PhD (Office of NIH History)
+By David Cantor, PhD (Office of History, National Institutes of Health)

 It was in the fall of 1921 that the American Society for the Control of Cancer (ASCC) released its first public education film.
 The Reward of Courage sought to transform public ideas about cancer by encouraging people to seek help from a recognized physician at the first sign of the disease or its possibility: early detection and treatment being the ASCC’s main approach to cancer control.
 The ASCC embedded this message in a melodrama that warned against a nefarious “quack,” invited audiences to sympathize with a vulnerable woman endangered and a young couple thwarted in love, and told of the story of a hard-headed businessman converted to the idea that an industrial clinic could improve worker health and productivity, reduce company costs, and detect cancers.

 The movie was the first of the many thousands of public education films about cancer produced since 1921.
 But until recently it was impossible to view.
 No copies seemed to have survived in any major film collection.
 Even the American Cancer Society—as the ASCC was renamed in 1944—had not kept a copy.
 The movie was considered lost until 2006 when a print was discovered in a partially catalogued collection at the Library of Congress and preserved by the National Library of Medicine.
 A digitized copy of this print accompanies this essay.
 This article follows the life of the movie from its beginnings to its rediscovery.
 It explains why the film was made, how it sought to promote the ASCC’s educational message, how it was received and distributed, why it was lost, and how it was rediscovered and preserved.